 24/7 Availability Call Today for a Free Consultation

 Have you, a family member, or friend been arrested for domestic strangulation?
-If so, you should contact experienced Rhode Island domestic violence lawyer, Tom Thomasian right away.
+If so, you should contact experienced Rhode Island domestic violence lawyer, Tom Thomasian and his firm right away.
 Domestic strangulation allegations should not be taken lightly and only an experienced criminal defense attorney should be consulted regarding domestic strangulation charges.
 Rhode Island defense attorney, Thomas Thomasian, has been aggressively and successfully defending clients charged with domestic strangulation crimes for years and can do the same for you.

 The Law Office of Thomas C. Thomasian, Esq. is here to help you.

 Domestic strangulation is a serious domestic violence offense.
 It is classified as a non-capital felony because the statute calls for more than 1 year in prison but less than 10 years.
 The law regarding domestic strangulation is found in the Rhode Island General Laws under Title 11, Chapter 5, Section 2.3.
 The full name of the statute is domestic assault by strangulation.
 Title 11, Chapter 5, Section 2.3 states that every person who shall make an assault or battery, or both, by strangulation, on a household or family member, shall be punished by imprisonment for no more than ten (10) years.
 The statute goes on to define strangulation as applying pressure to the neck or throat or blocking the mouth or nose of another person, with the intent to impede his or her breathing or blood circulation and cause harm.